enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/c++/cmake/cmake.md

 ## What It Is

-- designed as a generator for various dislects of [Makefile](makefile.md)
+- designed as a generator for various dialects of [Makefile](makefile.md)
 - cross-platform build tool

 > in cmake, windows system environment variable is different from other system